This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General anesthesia: Your child will remain asleep during the procedure.
 It may be given in an IV or as a gas through a mask over his face.

 - Local anesthesia: This is a shot of medicine that is put into your child's eardrum.
-Before the shot, caregivers will put medicine on his ear to numb it.
+Before the shot, healthcare providers will put medicine on his ear to numb it.
 Your child will be awake during the procedure.
 He may feel pressure and pushing, but he should not feel pain.

 During the procedure:

-Your child's caregiver will make an incision in his eardrum.
+Your child's healthcare provider will make an incision in his eardrum.
 He will drain fluid that is trapped inside the middle ear out through this hole.
-Your child's caregiver will put a small PE tube into the hole, and may put antibiotic drops in his ear.
+Your child's healthcare provider will put a small PE tube into the hole, and may put antibiotic drops in his ear.

 After the procedure:

 Your child will be taken to a room to rest.
 If your child was asleep during the procedure, he will stay there until he is fully awake.
-Do not let your child get out of bed until caregivers say it is okay.
-When caregivers see that your child is okay, he may be able to go home.
+Do not let your child get out of bed until healthcare providers say it is okay.
+When healthcare providers see that your child is okay, he may be able to go home.
 If your child is staying in the hospital, he will be taken to his room.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.